muziejus/javascripting-english-major/12-markdown.md

 1. Define and assign a Showdown converter.
 1. Load in the Markdown file using jQuery.
 1. Convert the loaded file into HTML using Showdown.
-1. Print the HTML in the webpage with jQuery.
+1. Print the HTML in the `#content` container with jQuery.

 To accomplish these steps, I add these lines to `could-be.js`: